toluwalojurotimiayeni/alx-low_level_programming/0x08-recursion/README.md

-A function that prints a string in reverse
+A function that returns the length of a string